David W. Ricks, AIA

 Andrew is a licenced Naval Architect and Marine Engineer.
 He currently works for NAIAD Dynamics after a tour with the Electric Boat division of General Dynamics.

 Andrew continues to support the website when needed.
-Based on feedback from our many browsers, his original web design continues to be a success.
+Based on continued positive feedback from our many website viewers, his original web design continues to be a success.

 Andrew recieved his Bachelor of Engineering and Master's of Ocean Engineering from The Stevens Institute of Technology in Hoboken, NJ, and is a member of the Society of Naval Architects and Marine Engineers.